FredericRP/Standard-Assets/Plugins/Singleton/README.md

 lastModification: 2019-08-01
 unityVersionMinimum: Unity 2019

-description:
+## Description

-	- A generic Singleton that allows you to inherit from it from your class to access its instance with the static Instance property.
+A generic Singleton that allows you to inherit from it from your class to access its instance with the static Instance property.
----